AJ McLean: Early career

 In January 1986, at eight years old, McLean acted in his first role as Little Mike in the 1986 film Truth or Dare?.
 In 1990, McLean, his mother, and grandparents moved to Kissimmee, Florida to pursue his acting and singing career.
-He attended a private acting school, the Florida Academy of Dramatic Arts, for four years, acted in the drama club and small plays, and modeled periodically.
+For four years, he attended a private acting school, the Florida Academy of Dramatic Arts, acted in the drama club and small plays and modeled periodically.
 In 1991, McLean landed a role in the Nickelodeon comedy series Hi Honey, I'm Home! as Skunk.
-However, after the pilot, he was cut from the show due to being too tall.
+However, after the pilot, he was cut from the show due to being too tall, and Eric Kushnick was cast instead.

-In 1989 at age 11, he saw an ad in the newspaper for a Latin festival.
+In 1989, at age 11, he saw an ad in the newspaper for a Latin festival.
 Since his grandfather had Latin roots, he decided to audition.
 He won first place and a $1,000 prize.
 The festival's producer hired him to perform a 45-minute one-person show and did a puppet show, showcasing his singing, acting, and dancing.
-At the Latin festival, he met a young 16-year-old Howie Dorough (Tony Donetti at the time) through a mutual vocal coach.
-When he was 13 years old, McLean tried out for Star Search, but never received a call back from the show.
+At the Latin festival, he met a young 16-year-old Howie Dorough through a mutual vocal coach.

 In junior high, McLean won a part in Nickelodeon's series Welcome Freshmen, which began his ongoing work relationship with Nickelodeon and the Disney Channel.
-He also appeared on the Nickelodeon show GUTS and a Muppets commercial.
-It was during one of his auditions for the former that he met Howie D. and Nick Carter, lacing together the roots of the group that was to become Backstreet Boys.
+He also appeared on the Nickelodeon show Guts and a Muppets commercial.
+He saw Dorough and Nick Carter at the Nickelodeon tryouts.